someweisguy/esp_dmx/README.md

 An RDM responder must respond to every non-discovery, non-broadcast packet addressed to it.
 When a responder receives a `DISC_UNIQUE_BRANCH` packet, it must respond to the packet if the responder's UID falls within the request's address space and if the responder is un-muted.

+The DMX driver will parse RDM requests and send responses within the `dmx_receive()` function.
+It is therefore required for RDM requests to be received with `dmx_receive()` to ensure that a response is sent.
+If `dmx_receive()` is not called, an RDM response will not be sent.

 This library provides the ability to attach user-defined callbacks to request PIDs.
 Callbacks may be registered by using `rdm_register_callback()`.
 Callbacks are defined as the `rdm_response_cb_t` type.
 An example of the GET `SOFTWARE_VERSION_LABEL` response callback can be seen below.

 ```c